Merseyrail to run limited service during train strikes

 Kirkby line: Trains will run hourly, only calling at Kirkby, Fazakerley, Rice Lane, Kirkdale, Moorfields and Liverpool Central.

-There will be no trains on the Merseyrail network before 07.30 or after 18.30 on Thursday August 18 or Saturday August 20.
+There will be no trains on the Merseyrail network before 07.30 or after 18.30 on Saturday August 20.

 Due to lack of availability, there are no rail-replacement buses on either day.
 Passengers should make alternative travel arrangements where necessary.